mgk2014/PCMLAI-CAPSTONE2/README.md

 - Investigage the data acquisition pipeline, and explore whether any additional features could have been included in the data set
 - Exploring engineering additional features from the available set of features
+- Remove highly correlated features such as AccountsId, AccountName that are corrrelated to AccountObjectId, and FileName that is correlated to hash SHA256
-- Increase the size of data set used in the evaluation
+- Increase the size of data set used in the evaluation to capture more variation and perhaps increase the feature contribution to the target variable
 - Further fine tune the hyper paremeters for the Random Forest
-- Explore other models, such as AdaBoost or DeepLearning techniques
+- Explore other models, such as AdaBoost or DeepLearning